Overcoming analysis paralysis: the research-backed guide to deciding faster

 Based on Tversky & Shafir, 1992

-The Four-Type Paralysis Framework is a diagnostic tool we use here to classify analysis paralysis into four subtypes – information overload, perfectionism-driven, fear-of-commitment, and identity-attachment – each with a separate cognitive mechanism and targeted countermeasure, matching the solution to the specific type rather than treating all paralysis as identical.
+The Four-Type Paralysis Framework classifies analysis paralysis into four subtypes: information overload, perfectionism-driven, fear-of-commitment, and identity-attachment.
+Each subtype has a separate cognitive mechanism and a targeted countermeasure, matching the solution to the specific type rather than treating all paralysis as identical.
+Use it as a quick diagnostic before you pick a strategy.

 Type Core mechanism What you hear yourself saying Best first move